Xinyuan-LilyGO/lilygo_device_driver/README.md

 ### Use as an ESP-IDF Component

-Place this library in the project `components` directory, or keep it under the repository `libraries` directory if your project already adds that path as a component source.
+You can place this repository in the `components` directory of your project, or you can add it to other project directory files.

 ```bash
 your_project/